bmpalas/hugobricks/content/en/about.md

 ---
 {{< brick_about >}}

-{{< colorize_image "This is not me" "/uploads/photos/avatars/2.jpeg" >}}
+{{< colorize_image "This is not me" "/img/graphics/brandon-about.jpg" >}}

-# Hey, my name is Joost
+# Hi, I'm Brandon Palas

-Together with my friend 'Fenix' I have built Hugobricks, a theme that allows you to create a website by stacking shortcodes.
-The guy in the picture is not me, but an avatar from the internet.
-Corporis illum nesciunt commodi vel nisi ut alias excepturi ipsum, totam, labore tempora, odit ex iste tempore sed.
+I'm a lifelong artist, with over a decade of experience working in comics and illustration.
+This site collects a huge portion of my work from throughout my life.
+Currently, I'm intermittently working on my sci-fi adventure comic [Bastard Planet](https://www.bastardplanet.com), and I'm learning to tattoo.

 {{< socialbuttons >}}